AnonymerNiklasistanonym/MoonpieBot/README.md

    If there are errors you can probably find advanced log messages in the log files in the directory `logs` that is created while running the bot.

+## Helping Resources

+To add custom commands a regex needs to be created.
+For easily testing a custom regex you can use https://regex101.com/.

+To add custom timers a cron string needs to be created.
+For easily seeing to what a cron string resolves to you can use https://crontab.cronhub.io/.

 ## TODOs

 Things that need to be added before it can be released: